Kunnal23/Smart-Attendance-Tracking-System/readme.md

-Smart Attendance system using Face Recognition in OpenCV
+Smart Attendance Tracking System using Face Recognition in OpenCV